dr-matt-smith/php-symfony3-book/00_content/part06/chapter18.md

 ![CLI password encoding (for password `user`). \label{encoding}](./03_figures/authentication/28_encoding_sm.png)

-So the full listing for our `security.yml` configuration, stating the encoder and the encryped passwords looks like this:
+So the full listing for our `security.yml` configuration, stating the encoder and the hashed passwords looks like this:

 ```yaml
     security: